What is Shared Responsibility?

 RSPO Certified supply of sustainable palm oil remains at approximately 19% of global volumes.
 Stimulating demand and increasing the production of sustainable palm oil to make it the norm requires every member of RSPO, including supply chain actors, investors and NGOs to play a role.

-• Grower members do their part by implementing the RSPO Principles and Criteria (P&C).
+• Grower members do their part by having to implement the RSPO Principles and Criteria (P&C).

-• Ordinary, non-grower members do their part by implementing Shared Responsibility requirements and becoming RSPO Supply Chain Certified (where applicable).
+• Ordinary, non-grower members do their part by having to implement Shared Responsibility requirements and becoming RSPO Supply Chain Certified (where applicable).

 What responsibilities do RSPO Members commit to under Shared Responsibility?